dlanza1/ExDeMon/doc/users-manual.md

 "timestamp.format" indicates the format of the timestamp stored in the attribute configured by "timestamp.attribute".
 If the format is a number that represents epoch in milliseconds, it must be set to "epoch-ms", if seconds "epoch-s".
 If the JSON document contains a timestamp with wrong format, no metric will be generated.

 "attributes" configure the keys that will be extracted from the JSON document.
 You can indicate a list of keys separated by space.
 You can also configure these attributes individually assigning aliases.
-Assigned alias will be used to refer to the attribute in any filter.
+Assigned alias will be used to refer to the attribute in any metric filter.
 List of keys or aliases can be combined.
 If the JSON document does not contain the attribute, the metric will not contain such attribute.

 "value.attributes" configure the keys from which metric values will be extracted from the JSON document.
 You can indicate a list of keys separated by space.
 A metric will be created for each key, all metrics generated from the same JSON document will share the same ids and attributes.
 All generated metrics will contain an extra attribute with name "$value\_attribute", its value indicates the key from which the value has been extracted.
 You can also configure these attributes for values individually assigning aliases.
-Assigned alias will be stored at "$value\_attribute", so the alias will be used in any filter.
+Assigned alias will be stored at "$value\_attribute", so the alias will be used in any metric filter.
 List of keys or aliases can be combined.
 If JSON document does not contain the value, the metric will not be generated.